stolostron/multicluster-global-hub/doc/disconnected-operator/README.md

 # Deploy Global Hub Operator on a Disconnected Environment

 ## Prerequisites
-- Make sure you have an image registry, and a workstation that has access to both the Internet and your mirror registry
+- Make sure you have an image registry, and a bastion host that has access to both the Internet and your mirror registry
-- Have OLM installed on your cluster
+- Have OLM([Operator Lifecycle Manager](https://docs.openshift.com/container-platform/4.8/operators/understanding/olm/olm-understanding-olm.html)) installed on your cluster
-- The ACM hub has been installed on your cluster
+- The Advanced Cluster Management for Kubernetes has been installed on your cluster
 - Make sure your user is authorized with cluster-admin permissions

 ## Mirror Registry